Directorate for Social, Behavioral & Economic Sciences

-In addition to the research funding opportunities described in this program description, the SciSIP program currently has two Dear Colleague Letter publications: Additional Target Date for Proposals for the SciSIP Program and Assessing the Impacts of Recent and On-going Changes in Federal Science Policy and Dear Colleague Letter: for Assessing and Enhancing the Impact of Science R&D in the United States: Chemical Sciences .
+In addition to the research funding opportunities described in this program description, the SciSIP program currently has two Dear Colleague Letter publications: Additional Target Date for Proposals for the SciSIP Program and Assessing the Impacts of Recent and On-going Changes in Federal Science Policy.

 Apply to PD 09-7626 as follows:

 For full proposals submitted via FastLane:

 standard Grant Proposal Guide proposal preparation guidelines apply.